Inflection-Point Sgoldstino Inflation in no-Scale Supergravity: Inflection-Point Inflation

 In our numerical program for any selected $N$ and $\vrm$ -- see \Eref{Vde} -- we compute $(\ko,\sgo)$ solving numerically \Eref{ifp}.
 Then enforcing \Eref{Ntot} we can restrict $\dk=k-\ko$ and $m$ whereas the leftmost observable in \Eref{nswmap} determines $\dzx$.
 From \Eref{as} the model's predictions regarding $\as$ and $r$ can be computed.
 Increasing $\dk$ allows us to increase the slope of the plateau around $\sgo$ decreasing, thereby, $\Ns$.
 Note that the $\dk$ does not appear in the formulae in \Sref{sec42}, since the relevant information is encoded in \Eref{vappr}.

 The outputs of our numerical investigation can be presented in the $(-\dzx)-\dk$ plane as in Figs.~\ref{fig4} and \ref{fig5}.
 In the first one we fix $N$ to three representative values $4, 10$ and $30$ and display the allowed curves (dot-dashed, solid and dashed lines respectively) taking the central $\ns$ value in \Eref{nswmap}.
 The variation of $\vrm$ along each line is displayed in gray.
 On the other hand, in \Fref{fig5} we set $\vrm=0.5$ and identify the allowed (shaded) region allowing $\ns$ to vary in the margin of \Eref{nswmap}.
 The variation of $N$ is shown along each line.
 The allowed region is bounded by {\sf\ftn (i)} the solid black line, which corresponds to the upper bound in \Eref{highb}, {\sf\ftn (ii)} the dashed black line which originates from the lower bound on $N$ derived in \Sref{sec2} and {\sf\ftn (iii)} the dot-dashed and dashed gray lines along which the lower and upper bounds on $\ns$ in \Eref{nswmap} are saturated respectively.
 We remark that increasing $|\dzx|$, decreases $\ns$ with fixed $\dk$.
-Fixing $\ns\simeq0.966$, we obtain the gray solid line, along which we obtain \beq 2.3\lesssim \frac{\msn}{100~\EeV}\lesssim4.4,~~\mbox{and}~~8.9\lesssim \frac{\mth}{10~\EeV}\lesssim59,\eeq where the lower bound on $\mth$ coincides with that on $\mgr$.
-For $N<10$, $\Gsn\simeq\Ggr+\Gh$ whereas for larger $N$'s $\Gsn\simeq\Gh$ and so \Eref{Trh} yields $\Trh\simeq(4-20)~\PeV$ resulting to $\Ns\simeq(45.5-46.7)$.
-The obtained $\as\simeq-(3.1-3.2)\cdot10^{-3}$ might be detectable in future \cite{asdrees}.
 From both figures we deduce that the achievement of observationally acceptable IPI requires a tuning of the order of $10^{-6}$ which is somehow ameliorated as $N$ increases.
 This tuning though is milder than that needed within the conventional MSSM \cite{aterm}.